serge0design/pimcore-custom-twig/docs/twig-tests.md

 ```

 twigTestIsDir\
-Check if item is directory
+Check if item is a directory

 ```
 {% if item is twigTestIsDir %}